ereborstudios/smaug/README.md

 # Starting a new DragonRuby project

 1. Download a copy of the DragonRuby Game Toolkit from either [Itch.io](https://dragonruby.itch.io/dragonruby-gtk) (standard) or [the DragonRuby website](https://dragonruby.herokuapp.com/toolkit/game) (pro).
-2. Install your downloaded copy of DragonRuby: `smaug install ~/Downloads/dragonruby-linux-amd64.zip`.
+2. Install your downloaded copy of DragonRuby: `smaug dragonruby install ~/Downloads/dragonruby-linux-amd64.zip`.
 3. Create a new project: `smaug new my-game` then `cd my-game`.
 4. Edit your project's configuration at `Smaug.toml`.
 5. Run your game: `smaug run`.